mryuichi/docs/vpn_softetherbridge.md

 # Setup instruction for SoftEther VPN Bridge

 NOTE: This instaruction asumes using linux on Raspberry Pi.
+`testuser/pftest` is a sample User ID and password in the instruction.

 ## 1. Download VPN bridge from SoftEther Download Center
 - go to https://www.softether-download.com/en.aspx?product=softether